couchbase/couchbase-ruby-client/README.md

     $ gem install couchbase

 For some platforms we precompile binary packages.
-When, for some reason, binary package cannot be used, pass `--platform=ruby` to `gem install` command (or check `specific_platform` and `force_ruby_platform` options of Bundler).
+When, for some reason, binary packages cannot be used, pass `--platform=ruby` to the `gem install` command (or check the `specific_platform` and `force_ruby_platform` options of Bundler).
-In latter case, see [Development](#development) section for build dependencies.
+In latter case, see the [Development](#development) section for build dependencies.

 ## Usage

-Here is a basic steps demonstrating basic operations with data:
+Here are some basic steps demonstrating basic operations with data:

 ```ruby
 require "couchbase"